Safeguarding

 Our school is part of a project, which is run between Cheshire East schools and Cheshire Police.
 The project called Operation Encompass, has been designed to provide early reporting of any domestic violence incidents that occur outside school, which might have an impact on a child in school.
 This is done through a phone call to school following an incident.
 The project ensures that at least one member of the school staff, known as the Key Adult, is trained to liaise with the police and to use the information that has been shared, in confidence.

 In this way, we aim to support each child who has been involved in, or witnessed, a domestic abuse incident.
-The Key Adults at High Legh are Louise Tottle and Jo Price.
-If they receive an Encompass call they will make sure that a person the child trusts is available to help - if the child needs this.
+The Key Adults at High Legh are Louise Tottle and Hannah Cassell.
+If they receive an Encompass call/email they will make sure that a person the child trusts is available to help - if the child needs this.
 Most of the time this support is silent; keeping a careful eye on him or her and make sure the child has a calm school day.
 The confidential information is ordinarily not shared with all staff, just an agreement on how to help, if needed.

 All schools have a duty to share any information with other organisations if they feel a child is at risk of being hurt.
 The Key Adult may contact other organisations.
 This is described in our child protection policy.